Missouri/Illinois Chapter

 Tom is a strong advocate for interagency collaboration and continues to work with departments across Missouri and Illinois to promote consistency and professionalism in law enforcement drone operations.
 He has also been actively involved in legislative advocacy efforts in Missouri, working to protect and preserve public safety agencies’ access to effective and affordable UAS technology.
 As Vice President of the Missouri/Illinois LEDA Chapter, he supports education, standardization, and the advancement of UAS programs throughout the region.

-Rich Wiginton
+Richard Wiginton

 LEDA Missouri/Illinois Chapter Secretary